qdrant/landing_page/qdrant-landing/content/documentation/cloud/backups.md

 of a specific collection or your entire cluster.
 For more information, see our [snapshot documentation](/documentation/concepts/snapshots/).

-Here is how you can snapshot and recover a collection:
+Here is how you can take a snapshot and recover a collection:

 1. Take a snapshot:
    - For a single node cluster, call the snapshot endpoint on the exposed URL.